Attention

 With all the complexity involved in product value engineering, it can be challenging to determine the best starting point.
 Some manufacturers make the mistake of performing it only when the device is completely functional when it should be done regularly.
 Every component substitution, supply chain rearrangement or additional feature must be analyzed from the perspective of value analysis to ensure that the change incorporated in design enhances the product value.

-Myth 3: The customers are on the losing end purchasing value-engineered medical devices
+Myth 3: The customers are on the losing end when purchasing value-engineered medical devices

 Myth 4: Value engineering of medical devices only focuses on making profits